 Fortunately, the D.C.
 Circuit Court threw out the rule, finding that the FMCSA must adequately explain the reasoning behind the decision to add the additional hour.
 The court found that the “agency freely concedes that ‘studies show that performance begins to degrade after the 8th hour on duty and [the degradation] increases geometrically during the 10th and 11th hours.’”

-Common sense will tell you this is a bad idea.
-The Teamsters, who represent these guys behind the wheel, also agree it is a bad idea for drivers to spend 11 hours behind the wheel of such a weapon.
+Common sense will tell you this is a terrible idea.
+The Teamsters, who represent these guys behind the wheel, also agree it is a terrible idea for drivers to spend 11 hours behind the wheel of such a weapon.
 This really tells us something.
 Public Citizen, Citizens for Reliable and Safe Highways, Parents Against Tired Truckers, and Advocates for Highway and Auto Safety also agreed.
 I can tell you I spent three hours behind the wheel of my wife’s minivan on my family’s recent vacation and I’m sure I was not as sharp in Hour 3 as I was on Hour 1.
-This ruling will go into effect in September and our roads will be just a little bit safer.
+This ruling will go into effect in September and our roads will be just a bit safer.